OG-Hunter/seditiontracker.github.io-/docs/_suspects/hatchet-speed.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I’m going in there.
+quote: "I’m going in there.
 Like I have no respect for people in this building.
 They have no respect for me.
-I have no respect for them.'
+I have no respect for them."
 title: Hatchet Speed charged on June 21st, 2022
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack